yields/k/Readme.md

 ### k.shift

-  Wether or not `shift` key is currently down.
+  Whether or not `shift` key is currently down.

 ### k.ctrl

-  Wether or not `ctrl` key is currently down.
+  Whether or not `ctrl` key is currently down.

 ### k.alt

-  Wether or not `alt` key is currently down.
+  Whether or not `alt` key is currently down.

 ### k.command

-  Wether or not `command` key is currently down.
+  Whether or not `command` key is currently down.

 ## dependencies